contentauth/c2patool/README.md

 c2patool [path] trust [OPTIONS]
 ```

-The following additional CLI options are available with the `trust` sub-command:
+Several additional CLI options are available with the `trust` sub-command to specify the location of files containing the trust anchors list or known certificate list, as described in the following table.
+You can also use environment variables to specify these files.

 | Option | Environment variable | Description | Example |
 | ------ | --------------- | ----------- | ------- |